kinow/autosubmit/docs/source/tutorial.rst

     # THREADS = 1
     ## Tasks number to be submitted to the HPC.
 If not specified, defaults to 1.
     # TASKS = 1
+    ## Memory requirements for the job in MB
+    # MEMORY = 4096
+    ##  Number of retrials if a job fails.
+If not specified, defaults to the value given on experiment's autosubmit.conf
+    # RETRIALS = 4
+    ## Some jobs can not be checked before running previous jobs.
+Set this option to false if that is the case
+    # CHECK = False

     [LOCAL_SETUP]
     FILE = templates/common/common.localsetup